Published: September 2016

 The Ordinary People Society staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $125,000 to The Ordinary People Society (TOPS) to support Pastor Kenneth Glasgow in launching the Prodigal Child Project, which will train and organize pastors in Alabama, Mississippi, Florida, and Georgia as advocates for reducing incarceration.
+The Open Philanthropy Project recommended a grant of $125,000 to The Ordinary People Society (TOPS) to support Pastor Kenneth Glasgow in launching the Prodigal Child Project, which will train and organize pastors in Alabama, Mississippi, Florida, and Georgia as advocates for reducing incarceration.

 This grant falls within our work on criminal justice reform, one of our focus areas within U.S. Policy.

 Pastor Kenneth Glasgow is a nationally prominent, formerly incarcerated leader who has been involved in advocacy and organizing in the southern U.S. for many years.
 Pastor Glasgow founded TOPS in 2001 to organize and provide support for people impacted by incarceration.
 TOPS has engaged with criminal justice issues through legislative and public advocacy, and currently has two staff members and numerous volunteers.

 In recent years, Pastor Glasgow has increased his engagement with his fellow pastors on criminal justice issues, encouraging them to view incarcerated and formerly incarcerated people as “prodigal children” and to advocate for reforms on their behalf.
 The Prodigal Child Project (which has existed in name but without significant resources up to this point) will work to expand Pastor Glasgow’s engagement with and organizing of pastors around these issues.